elijahsgh/model-viewer/README.md

 To use protocol buffers you will need to compile your model appropriately and provide a matching proto file.

+## Starting the demo

+This is a Polymer based project and uses web components.
+You will probably not be able to simply load index.html in your favorite browser - the components won't load.

+If you have access to Python the simplest way to view the demo is to use something like the following from within the model-viewer directory:

+`python -m SimpleHTTPServer`

+You should then be able to browse to localhost:8000 (or similar) to view the included demo.

 ## Components

 _model-viewer_ is the core component for displaying a model.